 With so many ensembles on offer, our students are able to explore a great variety of musical styles and nurture music and performance skills whilst enjoying making music with friends.
 Equally important, as girls progress, they are given the chance to lead ensembles and take ownership of a number of student-led groups.

-We are also passionate about inspiring prep school pupils to pursue music, hosting events such as Orchestral Fun Days and our Prep Schools’ Choir of the Year Competition to show how music can transform lives.
+We are also passionate about inspiring prep school pupils to pursue music, hosting events such as Orchestral Fun Days and our Prep Schools’ Choir of the Year Competition hosted at Cadogan Hall, London to show how music can transform lives.